stephaneVercouillieBMID/slate/source/index.html.md

 **acr** | Always | Possible values: `tag:sixdots.be,2016-06:acr_basic` and `tag:sixdots.be,2016-06:acr_advanced`
 **amr** | Never |
 **azp** | Never |

+The third element is the signature over the JSON object.
+Details on how this signature is created and on how to validate it can be found in the [JSON Web Signature specification](https://tools.ietf.org/html/rfc7515).

+In short, this Base64URL encoding is called a JSON Web Token (JWT).
+It makes sure that the data you received has not been modified.

 ### Handling Token Error Response